Assessing the classicality of photon echo from excitons in lead halide perovskite nanocrystals: Results and Discussion

-It should be noted that, unlike previous approaches \cite{Ledingham2010, Moiseev2010}, we consider both an inhomogeneous distribution of TLS and a free-space multimode field.
-Therefore, the right-hand sides of Eqs. \eqref{eq:model_sigma} and \eqref{eq:model_a} contain the integrals over all field frequencies and detunings, respectively.
-This leads to the system of coupled integro-differential equations, which in general case can only be solved numerically.
-Before the rephasing pulse, the inversion parameter is $s=-1$.
-The inhomogeneous distribution is assumed Gaussian,
+It should be noted that, unlike previous approaches \cite{Ledingham2010, Moiseev2010}, we consider both an inhomogeneous distribution of TLS and a multimode free-space field.
+Therefore, the right-hand sides of Eqs. \eqref{eq:model_sigma} and \eqref{eq:model_a} contain integrals over all field frequencies and detunings, respectively.
+This leads to a system of coupled integro-differential equations, which in the general case can only be solved numerically.